Quantum Cabo 120 : The Review

 The large stainless steel drive gear is made of two parts pressed together; the stainless steel shaft with the oscillation drive gear machined into it (red arrow), and the gear plate itself (blue arrow).
 Promotional material describes the gear as "forged and machined", and while the shaft of the gear is indeed machined, I have my doubts about the gear plate.

-This definitely is not machine cut, and a forged surface is much smoother than this.
+This definitely is not machine cut, and a forged gear would have rounder edges than this.
 I am quite convinced that this is cast stainless steel, followed by some trimming and finishing of the back and side of the plate.
 That said, a cast stainless steel is still a very strong part if made right.
 All metallurgy aside, real life use of the reel tells me that the gear of the Cabo is well made and a very durable one.
 Generally, stainless steel and brass is a tested and proven combination for gears and is usually found in classic reels that serve for many years.
 That combination provides strength, smoothness, and most importantly corrosion resistance.
 Optimally though the pinion should be made from the harder stainless while the brass should be utilised for the drive gear, since the pinion works 4-6 time more than the drive gear depending on the ratio.
 That's not to say that the setup in the Cabo 100/120 is bad.
 It's not perfect, but it still beats that of many more expensive reels.
 A stainless steel drive gear, cast or not, remains head and shoulders above duralumin no matter how it's made.

 I initially was worried about the the bail arm's strength and if it would be able to handle the very high drag stress, so I took measurements and reference points related to it before doing anything, then used these to check the bail arm after the tests and found it to be in a perfect shape without even a slight bend.
 The bail is operated by the same magnets as in the 2012 small Cabos, so there are no springs or a bail mechanism.